 What: Funnel analysis, landing pages, usability tests, A/B tests

-The last topic is whether you want to conduct research once or on a frequent basis.
+The last topic is whether you want to conduct it once or on a frequent basis.
 At early stages, where you want to get as much user inputs as possible, you usually research in batches with some interval time in-between.

-At later stages, when you have the working product and customers, most of the questions are related to the usage behaviours and require constant probing.
+At later stages, when you have the working product and customers, most of the questions are related to the user behaviors and require constant probing.
 For example, if you want to know how users interact with a social media app, the prerequisite to conducting this research is to understand that users might use the app at any time of the day.
 They might use the app on weekends more than any other time.
 In the case of B2B apps, the app might hit heavy traffic at the end of each month.

-Understanding your users and product use-cases enable you to define the product usage interval.
+Understanding your users and product use-cases enables you to define the product usage interval.
 If you are building a product with a weekly usage, then you should set up your analytics to fetch weekly data.